khauser/MQJsonRPCWorker/README.md

 ## Installation
 * Install the [Java Development Kit] (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 * Install [RabbitMQ 3.5.4] (http://www.rabbitmq.com/download.html)
-* Run `gradlew clean build test` to just run the test implementation
+* Run `gradlew clean build test` to just build and run the test implementation
-* use src/test/java as sample implementation of this library
+* the code under src/test/java is a sample implementation of this library and is used by the test

 ## Upcoming
-* setup a maven repository to upload
+* setup a maven repository to upload the library